aadersh1/learning/README.md

 # learning
-learning git.
+Learning git.

-on this day 8/08/24 our team created this repository.
+On this day 8/08/24 our team created this repository.